 Ministry of Consolation

-- Helpful Attributes: Compassion, sensitivity and strong human interaction skills.
+- Helpful Attributes: Compassion, sensitivity and strong human interaction skills

 - Requirements to Join: Diocese training, fingerprinting

-Caring Neighbors
+Caring Neighbors Ministry

 The Caring Neighbors Ministry responds to the needs of the elderly, frail, lonely and ill within our parish community; many of whom are facing life changes or family crisis.
-They provide practical and non-medical assistance such as preparing meals, visiting people in their homes, running errands; and providing transportation to medical appointments, church and the grocery store.
+They provide practical, non-medical assistance such as preparing meals, visiting people in their homes, running errands; and providing transportation to medical appointments, church and the grocery store.

 - Responsibilities: Share the love of Christ through service to others.

-- Helpful Attributes: Compassion and a willingness to serve.
+- Helpful Attributes: Compassion and a willingness to serve

 - Requirements to Join: Ministry training, fingerprinting